Mattress Guides

 What’s the Difference Between a Double Bed and Full Size Mattress?

-The terms “double bed” and “full size mattress” are often used interchangeably.
-Although this phrasing can be confusing when shopping for a new bed, these names refer to the same mattress size—54 inches by 75 inches.
+The terms “double bed” and “full size mattress” are often used interchangeably, which can be confusing when shopping for a new mattress.
+However, both names refer to the same mattress size: 54 inches wide by 75 inches long.

 History of the Double Bed